MartinYeung5/20241108_DOSS_Marketplace/README.md

 2. increase the bitcoin power and utilize bitcoin's security feature.
 3. public can believe the seller who gain more stake
 4. public can be protected when the fraud is happened
-5. real decentrallize shopping platform
+5. real decentralized shopping platform
 6. self-discipline: seller need to gain more stake in order to build good reputation
 7. public monitoring: don't need specific third party to check seller, and it can let public to monitor